n4x0r/n4x0r.github.io/_posts/2019-12-30-Overview_of_cyberwarfare.md

 <br/>

 #### **Intelligence Agencies involved in Cyber Warfare:**

+Not much is known of private contractors sponsored by the state in order to conduct Information Warfare operations.
+However is known that Russian intelligence agencies have engaged in Information Warfare.
+A brief overview of these agencies are the following:

 *   [FSB](https://en.wikipedia.org/wiki/Federal_Security_Service) - The FSB, which Putin briefly ran prior to becoming president, is often described as the main successor agency to the Soviet KGB.
 Established in 1995, the FSB handles domestic security, cyber security, information operations, and counterterrorism efforts, and, according to a report by the U.S. Senate Committee on Foreign Relations, is the most powerful Russian intelligence agency.
 The FSB has three main objectives, namely countering foreign intelligence services, combatting organized crime, and ensuring economic and financial security.

 *   [GRU](https://en.wikipedia.org/wiki/GRU_(G.U.)) - The Main Directorate of the General Staff of the Armed Forces of the Russian Federation.
 The GRU was established by Joseph Stalin′s order of 16 February 1942.
 The GRU, which dates back to the Soviet era, is the Russian military intelligence agency.
 In concert with its civilian counterpart, the SVR, the GRU handles external intelligence gathering and operates human intelligence officers.
 Additionally, it provides military intelligence for the Russian government and oversees Russian special forces (Spetsnaz).